There is no Enriques surface over the integers: Counting points over finite fields

 The conditions obviously hold if $b_{2j+1}=0$ and $b_{2j}=1$ for all $j\geq 0$.
 One may see the above result as a generalization of Wedderburn's Theorem, which states that every Brauer--Severi variety $X$ contains a rational point, and is thus isomorphic to projective space $\PP^n$.
-The following special cases will play an important role throughout:
+Let us now specialize to surfaces.
+Recall that $\rho=\rank \Num(\bX)$ denotes the Picard number.